 Steward’s House is set around a pretty, fully enclosed courtyard for guest’s private use.
-There is outside furniture and a charcoal barbecue.
+There is outside furniture and a gas barbecue.
 Guests are welcome to explore the wider grounds which run down to the river and a network of excellent walks.
 There is ample private parking adjacent to the house.

-The original wood panelled billiard room complete with full size billiard table along with air hockey and table football in the opposite wing is available for guest’s use.
+The original wood panelled billiard room complete with full size billiard table along and air hockey is available for guest’s use.
 Please note this wing of the house is undergoing renovation and the room is not presented to the same standard as the rest of the accommodation.
 The billiard room and games room is shared with the guests at The Gate House on a first come, first served basis.

 There is ample parking on the gravelled driveway.